department-of-veterans-affairs/va.gov-team/platform/testing/contract-testing/README.md

 # Contract Testing
 Contract testing on VA.gov is accomplished using Pact.

-Pact is a tool that enables consumer driven contract testing (CDCT) by defining a contract between service consumers and providers (e.g. `vets-website` and `vets-api`).
+Pact is a tool that enables consumer-driven contract testing (CDCT) by defining a contract between service consumers and providers (e.g. `vets-website` applications and `vets-api`).
 As explained by Pact, “Contract testing is a technique for testing an integration point by checking each application in isolation to ensure the messages it sends or receives conform to a shared understanding that is documented in a 'contract'.“

 In this way, Pact enables VFS teams to test integration points with `vets-api`.